-Membership is achieved through: 1) A request to be added to the LCCoC by completing and submitting a Membership Application online at www.lakecoc.org and 2) a commitment to actively participate in the responsibilities of the LCCoC.
+Membership is achieved by: 1) A request to be added to the LCCoC by completing and submitting a Membership Application online at www.lakecoc.org and 2) a commitment to actively participate in the responsibilities of the LCCoC, which will include four hours of committee participation.
 Election to the LCCoC General Membership can happen during any scheduled meeting and is determined by a majority vote of all voting members present.
 New members and/or organizations approved are active immediately.

-Section 4 - Executive Committee Establishment
+Section 5 - Executive Committee Establishment

-The Lake County Continuum of Care will establish an Executive Committee comprised of eight nine voting members to act on its behalf using the process established as a requirement by § 578.7 (a)(3)1 and must comply with the conflict-of-interest requirements a § 578.95(b)2.
+The Lake County Continuum of Care will establish an Executive Committee comprised of eight nine up to 16 voting members to act on its behalf using the process established as a requirement by § 578.7 (a)(3)1 and must comply with the conflict-of-interest requirements a § 578.95(b)2.

-The Executive Committee will include a CoC Chair, Vice-Chair, a homeless or formerly Homeless Person, and the Chair of each of the following LCCoC Committees: Strategic Planning, Point-in-Time Count, Homeless Management Information System and Coordinated Entry Working Group, Performance Review and Grant Working Group, Grant Selection Committee, and the Interfaith Committee.
-The Collaborative Applicant's representative and the Executive Committee Secretary will be non-voting members on the Executive Committee.
+The Executive Committee will include a CoC Chair, Vice-Chair, a homeless or formerly Homeless Person, and the Chair of each of the following LCCoC Committees: Strategic Planning, Point-in-Time Count, Homeless Management Information System and Coordinated Entry Working Group, Performance Review and Grant Working Group, Grant Selection Committee, Interfaith Committee, Housing Navigators Committee and an Equity Advisory Committee which will include six voting representatives for 2022, including a homeless or formerly homeless person, Veteran representative, LGBTQ+ representative, Hispanic representative, a Native American representative, and Person of Color Other than White representative The committee will also include the Collaborative Applicant's representative and the Executive Committee Secretary who will be non-voting members on the Executive Committee.